 - Full Year

-Geared primarily to students returning from the year-abroad programme in Jerusalem, this course develops oral, aural, writing and reading proficiency towards holding a serious conversation, comprehending unseen newspaper features and non-technical academic prose, and following scripted news broadcasts.
+Geared primarily to students returning from the year-abroad programme in Jerusalem, this module develops oral, aural, writing and reading proficiency towards holding a serious conversation, comprehending unseen newspaper features and non-technical academic prose, and following scripted news broadcasts.
 Students will also be familiarized with a range of different registers, enriching their vocabulary and focusing semantics in relation to grammar.

 Prerequisite: Hebrew University Hebrew level 4, Upper Intermediate Hebrew language or equivalent.